B2027

 Studying at a Monash Australia campus is the most convenient as you will find that most units you need for your major (or minor) are also offered in Australia.
 Apart from the Faculty conditions, you would also need to check if the units you need for your major are offered while you are in Australia.

 • Units required for your major offers some flexibility in equivalency assessment and will be determined by the Faculty.
-This will be approved if the partner university subject is judged to have sufficient equivalent content and equates to six Monash credits on its own or in combination with another host subject.
+This will be approved if the partner university subject is assessed to have sufficient equivalent content and equates to six Monash credits on its own or in combination with another host subject.

 • The most frequently used type of unit by students who exchange to a partner university are free electives.
 These units offer flexibility in your choice of study while overseas and can be anything judged suitable for credit at an appropriate learning volume.